Wear Slippers, Talk to Strangers, Take Notes

 Bring travel sized toiletries (toothpaste, soap, contact solution, shampoo, conditioner, etc.) with you to Israel for the first week so that you don’t have to spend your first few days stressing out about buying them.

 Exchange a little bit of money (around $100-$200) at your local bank before you leave.
 It will be more expensive than doing it in Israel, but it will also save you the stress of having to find an exchange place near your dorm while you’re still adjusting.
 Your school will also probably exchange $100 for you on your first day.
+You can also exchange money at the airport if you don't do it before you leave.
+They're not the best rates, but not so bad either.
+If you have a credit card, you do not need much cash (be sure to bring one with no extra fees for foreign transactions!).

 Bring at least 1 notebook and 1 pen with you so that you can take notes during your sample classes for your first week.
 They’re real classes and are awesome!